1 Helpful / 2 Not

 Course isn't long.
 I used my mids almost as much as my driver for tee shots (I'm not a long driver 325ish on avg).
 So the course is definitely more about the technical shot over long distance.

 When I wrote this review this course was the 9th highest rated course in the entire state.
-NO WAY.
+Sorry but NO it's not.
 If you make a special trip to play this over the other courses in the area you are making a mistake There are better courses close by.
-I'd rather play Milo, N. Bonneville or Cascade Locks given the choice over this course.
+If you pick this course over Milo you chose wrong.

 Very pretty retro style course